I am back to offering in-person counselling while also continuing to do online sessions on Zoom and telephone

 - Lower fee may be available for those who are unwaged - contact me to discuss

 I work from a consulting room in Atworth (eight miles east of Bath and within a few minutes' drive of Corsham, Melksham, Trowbridge and Bradford-on-Avon).
 The room I use is a safe, confidential, comfortable space.

 I also provide online counselling over Zoom and telephone counselling.

 The first session

 I appreciate that coming to counselling can be daunting and may take a lot of courage.
-The first session is a chance for you to get a feel for whether counselling could be helpful, and for me to start to get to know you.
 We'll discuss what you hope to get from counselling and we can agree how we'll work together.
 You can also ask me any questions you might have about the process.